Proof Agent Docs

 - Comments, suggestions, or marks disappear, reappear, or disagree across refreshes or devices.

-- Two surfaces disagree about document status, for example the page says paused but writes still apply, or `state` looks fresh while shared HTML is obviously stale.
+- Two surfaces disagree about document status, for example the page says paused but writes still apply, or `v3/document` looks fresh while shared HTML is obviously stale.

 Usually report these only when they repeat: